Contact: Dolores Anthony

 Phone Number: (973) 972-3762

 Location: Rutgers New Jersey Medical School, Newark, NJ

-Academic Credit: No
+Academic Credit: Yes

-This innovative program will cultivate the successful interprofessional leaders of tomorrow who will have the knowledge, skills and attitude to impact the health and healthcare of our communities.
-The Summer Health Professions Education Program encompasses Rutgers New Jersey Medical School, School of Dental Medicine, School of Nursing and Ernest Mario School Pharmacy that offer programs beginning in 6th grade, fostering diversity in the health professions.
+This innovative program will cultivate the interprofessional leaders of tomorrow who have the knowledge, skills and attitude to impact the health and healthcare of our communities.
+The Summer Health Professions Education Program encompasses Rutgers New Jersey Medical School, School of Dental Medicine, School of Nursing and Ernest Mario School Pharmacy that collectively offer programs beginning in 6th grade, fostering diversity in the health professions.
 Our goal is to prepare SHPEP scholars as future healthcare leaders that can work in interprofessional, collaborative teams to maximize the health and well-being of individuals, communities and populations.
 By the end of the six weeks, scholars will be able to:

-Housing: Rutgers University Square Apartments, Newark, NJ
+Housing: Rutgers University Square Apartments, 155 university Avenue, Newark, NJ Rutgers.

 Health Insurance: Scholars are required to provide their own health care insurance.
 In the event of an emergency, we will provides services either through the emergency department or our walk-in clinic.

 Social Activities: Scholars will be provided with information regarding the many free social activities in the downtown Newark area, the option of going to a theme park, participate in volley ball games and attend a cook-out at NJMS.